Juniper/contrail-kubernetes-docs/install/kubernetes/nested-kubernetes.md

 | Contrail VNC DB     |
 | Keystone            |

-In addition to Config connectivity, CNI for the Kubernetes cluster needs network reachability to the Vrouter of its Compute node.
+In addition to Config connectivity, CNI for the Kubernetes cluster needs network reachability to the Vrouter Agent of its Compute node.

 Network connectivity for the following Data plane function is required: